wangzhaomxy/SAMRI/README.md

 > SAMRI freezes SAM’s image encoder and fine‑tunes only the **mask decoder** using a Dice+Focal loss.

----

-### 📂 Prepare Your Data
+### 1️⃣ Prepare Your Data

 **Download & Organize Raw MRI Data**
-Please download and structure the raw MRI datasets following the instructions provided in the RawData section.
+Download the raw MRI datasets and organize them according to the specifications outlined in the RawData section.
-Ensure all files are correctly organized before running the preprocessing step.
+Verify that all files are correctly structured and complete before initiating the preprocessing step.

 **Run the Preprocessing Script**
-Execute the following command to process and save the dataset:
+Run the following command to preprocess and save the datasets:
 ```bash
 python image_processing.data_processing_code.data_processing \
   --dataset-path /path/to/your/target-dataset \
   --save-path /path/to/your/target-save-directory
 ```
 >⚠️ Note: The raw data may be periodically updated by the dataset authors.
-If error occur, please modify the corresponding scripts under `./image_processing/data_processing_code/ to maintain compatibility` folder.
+If error occur, please modify the corresponding scripts under `./image_processing/data_processing_code/` to maintain compatibility folder.

-**Preparing Your Own Custom Data**
+**Preparing Your Own Data**
-To use your own MRI dataset, follow this recommended workflow:
+To apply SAMRI to your own MRI data, follow the recommended workflow below:
-* Patient-wise split your dataset into training, validation, and testing sets.
+* Patient-wise splitting: Divide the dataset into training, validation, and testing subsets.
-* Slice each 3D MRI volume into 2D slices.
+* Slice generation: Convert each 3D MRI volume into a series of 2D slices.
-* Filter slices to keep only those with mask pixel count > 10.
+* Quality filtering: Retain only slices with a mask pixel count greater than 10.
+(To avoid main noise.)
-* Manually clean noisy or corrupted image–mask pairs (e.g., thin lines, artifacts).
+* Noise removal: Manually inspect and remove noisy or corrupted image–mask pairs (e.g., thin lines or artifacts).
-* Save and organize the cleaned data into a structured directory format (e.g., training/, validation/, testing/).
+* Data organization: Save the cleaned data in a well-structured directory format (e.g., training/, validation/, testing/).

-Organize datasets as separate folders, and patient-wise split the training/validation/testing samples. store images and masks in the same folder.
+Organize datasets into separate folders with patient-wise splits for training, validation, and testing.
+Place each image and its corresponding mask within the same directory.
 Examples:
 ```
 ./user_data/Datasets/SAMRI_train_test